Laird-Expert/Laird-API/README.md

 Please note all examples will have YOURAPIKEY which is where you need to replace that with your actual API key.

-API's will be provided to you on request and you will be provided with a test and live api key.
+API Keys will be provided to you on request and you will be provided with a test and live api key.

 The API will support request and responses in JSON or XML format.